 No transfers were made between the different levels of the fair value hierarchy during the year.
-As far as the financial assets classified as Level 3 refer for 1,042 thousand to venture capital investments, which are measured using some inputs that are not observable on the market (these investments are held by the Group through CIR Ventures for investments in companies operating in the information technology and communication (ITC) sector) and for € 17,605 thousand to the investment in Swiss Education Group, as already mentioned in item 7.d.
+As far as the financial assets classified as Level 3 are concerned, these are venture capital investments which are measured using some inputs that are not observable on the market.
+These investments are held by the

+Group through CIR Ventures for investments in companies operating in the information technology and communication (ITC) sector (for a total of € 1,042 million), and the investment in Swiss Education Group AG (for a total of € 17,605 million) as already mentioned in item 7.d.
 "Investments in companies consolidated at equity" have been reclassified to item 7.g.
 "Securities".